Betony at the Community Woodland (photo: Sue Ashton)

 Comfrey (Symphytum officinale) on the butterfly bank (photo: Sue Ashton)

-Alkanet (Anchusa sempervirens), Apple (Malus domestica, cultivated), Arum lily (Arum maculatum), Blackthorn (Prunus spinosa), Bluebell (Endymion non-scriptus), Celandine (Ranunculus ficaria), Cherry (Prunus sp., cultivated), Chickweed (Stellaria media), Clematis (Clematis montana, garden escape), Comfrey (Symphytum officinale), Cow parsley (Anthriscus sylvestris), Cowslip (Primula veris), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Forget-me-not (Myosotis sylvatica, garden escape), Garlic mustard (Allialaria petiolata), Ground ivy (Glechoma hederacea), Hawthorn (Crategos monogyna), Herb Robert (Geranium Robertianum), Meadow buttercup (Ranunculus acris), Mrs Robb’s bonnet (Euphorbia Robbiae), Pendulous sedge (Carex pendula), Primrose (Primula vulgaris), Purple deadnettle (Lamium purpureum), Rape (Brassica napus), Red campion (Silene doica), Speedwell (Veronica hederifolia), Timothy grass (Cat’s tail, Phleum pratense), Viburnum (Viburnum tinus), Wood garlic (Allium ursinum).
+Alkanet (Anchusa sempervirens), Apple (Malus domestica, cultivated), Arum lily (Arum maculatum), Blackthorn (Prunus spinosa), Bluebell (Endymion non-scriptus), Celandine (Ficaria verna), Cherry (Prunus sp., cultivated), Chickweed (Stellaria media), Clematis (Clematis montana, garden escape), Comfrey (Symphytum officinale), Cow parsley (Anthriscus sylvestris), Cowslip (Primula veris), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Forget-me-not (Myosotis sylvatica, garden escape), Garlic mustard (Allialaria petiolata), Ground ivy (Glechoma hederacea), Hawthorn (Crategos monogyna), Herb Robert (Geranium Robertianum), Meadow buttercup (Ranunculus acris), Mrs Robb’s bonnet (Euphorbia Robbiae), Pendulous sedge (Carex pendula), Primrose (Primula vulgaris), Purple deadnettle (Lamium purpureum), Rape (Brassica napus), Red campion (Silene doica), Speedwell (Veronica hederifolia), Timothy grass (Cat’s tail, Phleum pratense), Viburnum (Viburnum tinus), Wood garlic (Allium ursinum).

 Hawthorn blossom (Crategos monogyna) (photo: Sue Ashton)